JointPhysicsAnalysisCenter/jpacPhoto/README.md

 # jpacPhoto
-Framework for Object-Oriented Amplitude Analysis (OOAA) involving single meson production via quasi-elastic scattering of a real photon on a nucleon target.
+Framework for amplitude analysis involving single meson production via quasi-elastic scattering of a real photon on a nucleon target.
 Focus on expandability and easy interfacing with Monte-Carlo tools and event generators.

 <p align="center">
   <img width="300" src="./doc/FeynmanDiagram.png">